Home Chemistry Element Metals

 Electrical Conductivity

 Generally, a metal is a good conductor of electricity in the solid state.
 However, the conductivity varies from one metal to another.
-According to the band theory, a conductor has to have its partially filled uppermost energy band.
-Therefore, under an applied filled gradient electrons can move from a partially filled band to vacant sites in the same energy band.
+According to the band theory, a conductor contains a partially filled uppermost energy band.
+Therefore, under an applied field, electrons can move from a partially filled band to vacant sites in the same energy band.

 Other transition elements have partially filled d orbitals.
-Therefore, in the metallic state, they have partially filled d energy bands.
+Therefore, in the metallic state, they contain partially filled d energy bands.
 It explains the higher electrical conductivity in transition metals.

 The delocalized electrons in metals are highly mobile.
 Therefore, they are easily able to pass on heat-induced vibrational energy.

-Except for lead and mercury, metals are good conductors of heat.
 Lead and mercury are poor conductors of heat but copper and silver are the best conductors of heat.
+Therefore, except for lead and mercury, metals are good conductors of heat.

 Melting and Boiling Points